nus-cs2103-AY2526S1/ip/docs/README.md

 ## Saving and Loading tasks

 TaskLynx allows you to save your tasks to a data file and retrieve them anytime.
-TaskLynx also does this automatically when closing and opening the program, respectively.
+TaskLynx also does this automatically when closing and opening the app, respectively.

 Example:
 ```